fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 When a user on a web browser, enters a website URL, such as, www.google.com or www.fatcatdog.github.io, into a browser search bar and hits enter, what happens next?

-The way I understand it is the following:
+The way I understand it, is the following:

-We will refer to the user’s browser as the client (on their smartphone or laptop).
+We will refer to the user’s browser (Google Chrome or Safari etc.) as the client (on their smartphone or laptop).
 The client sends a request to a web server asking for the contents of the website at address www.google.com/, which is mapped to an IP address like 123.123.123 (basically a phone number for computers) using the [DNS system](https://en.wikipedia.org/wiki/Domain_Name_System), which is pretty much a phonebook for computers.
 Assuming the web server we’ve been routed to behind www.google.com is up and running, Google’s backend server responds with the assets like HTML, images, CSS, and JavaScript back to the user’s client over the cable wire connected from Google’s local CDN to our Wifi modem.

-The explanation I just gave skips over many important aspects of modern web applications that are pretty much common to high-traffic websites like [CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/), [load balancers](https://www.nginx.com/resources/glossary/load-balancing/), [firewalls](https://www.cisco.com/c/en/us/products/security/firewalls/what-is-a-firewall.html) , [web servers](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server) and [databases](https://www.oracle.com/database/what-is-database/).
+The explanation I just gave skips over many important parts of modern web infrastructure that are pretty much common to all high-traffic websites like [CDNs](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/), [load balancers](https://www.nginx.com/resources/glossary/load-balancing/), [firewalls](https://www.cisco.com/c/en/us/products/security/firewalls/what-is-a-firewall.html), [web servers](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server) and [databases](https://www.oracle.com/database/what-is-database/).
 A common interview question for developers is actually, “Explain to me what happens when a user puts www.google.com into a browser and hits enter?”.
 Mozilla gives a great introductory explanation [here](https://developer.mozilla.org/en-US/docs/Web/Performance/How_browsers_work).
 [Mariko Kosaka](https://twitter.com/kosamari) of Google gives a much more in depth explanation [here](https://developers.google.com/web/updates/2018/09/inside-browser-part1#cpu_gpu_memory_and_multi-process_architecture)

 Realistically, 99.9% of developers, including me, wouldn’t be able to explain what happens when you hit enter to the extent of Mariko’s explanation, but it’s good to know the things you don’t know.